kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/CO_in_bookshop.jpg)

 Carolyn Oulton is Professor of Victorian Literature and Director of the International Centre for Victorian Women Writers at Canterbury Christ Church University, where she also teaches on the Creative and Professional Writing BA.
 Her research interests include seaside literary heritage and the culture of shared reading.
-While carrying out research in Dickens Land she infringed enough bye laws to get herself hanged under the Bloody Code.
-But it was all Pip’s fault.
 Twitter: @KentMaps1, email: carolyn.oulton@canterbury.ac.uk

 ## Michelle Crowther

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/michelle.jpg)

-Michelle Crowther is the Learning and Research Librarian for the School of Humanities at Canterbury Christ Church University and co-lead on the project.
+Michelle Crowther is a Learning and Research Librarian at Canterbury Christ Church University and co-lead on the project.
 When she's not teaching students how to search 19th century periodicals, marking hyptertext up and down, or chasing Dickens around a virtual map, she is doing a PhD in Victorian literature.
 Twitter: @HumLib_cccu

 ## JSTOR Labs

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/e32c7d2e-f1b1-42a1-81fd-8398293aa616)

 The [JSTOR Labs](https://labs.jstor.org/) team provides tools and infrastructure for presenting the essays with interactive visualizations that are generated from annotations inserted in the text by the essay authors.
 The visualizations include interactive maps with feature overlays that provide context for associated paragraphs in the essay.
-Much of the data used in the contextualized visualizations is obtained from open access knowledge graphs such as Wikidata.

 ## Claire Bartram